 problem, and to lend support to professional law enforcement.

-AELE has a nationally prominent Board of Trustees, although most administrative matters are approved by nine outside Directors, who serve without fee or compensation.
+AELE has a nationally prominent Board of Trustees, although most administrative matters are approved by ten outside Directors, who serve without fee or compensation.

-The paid staff consists of two half-time attorneys, and two half-time support employees, who plan and coordinate seminars, arrange for the printing and mailing of educational materials, and answer correspondence and telephone inquiries.
+The paid staff consists of two half-time attorneys, and two half-time support employees, who plan and coordinate seminars, arrange for the publication of online educational materials, and answer correspondence and telephone inquiries.
 Seminars speakers receive a modest honoraria and expenses.
 (Click here for a list of AELE Staff)